DomCampese/portfolio/README.md

 # Portfolio
 Hello!
-This is my portfolio site where I share some of my favorite projects and some info about me.
+This is the code for my portfolio site where I share some of my favorite projects and some info about me.
 Feel free to have a lookaround and email me with any questions or opportunities.